techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (155)
 Which of the following is not appropriate situations for assertions?
 (Choose one)

-a.
-Preconditions of a public method
+A. Preconditions of a public method

-b.
-Postconditions of a public method
+B. Postconditions of a public method

-c.
-Preconditions of a private method
+C. Preconditions of a private method

-d.
-Postconditions of a private method
+D. Postconditions of a private method

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: